 For the purpose of reliability, queueing and forwarding, mechanisms for redundancy need make use of data attributes over the network.
 The coordinator can set policies for transmission of application data in a way that tolerates the degradation in the network due to the bandwidth changes that can occurs over the wireless links.

 Hierarchical control system consists of centralized coordinator and distributed coordination agent on each individual Bridge/AP.
-For the purpose of satisfying requirements satisfy requirements of each factory applications, the following three items need to be considered for standardization.
+For the purpose of satisfying requirements of each factory applications, the following considerations need to be standardized.

 Control policy: messages and interfaces between a coordinator and various systems.